Children's Art Show Hours on Easter weekend

 Which schools are allowed to participate in the Children's Art Show?

 Most of the schools have previously participated in the Children's Art Show and normally reinvited for the following Easter weekend show.
 There are occasions where schools may drop from participation or decline based on the art teacher's discretion, retirement, etc. Art teachers may reach out to the Children's Art Show committee chair(s) to see if they can participate in future shows.
 Please note that this is not a guarantee for participation.
 Due to space limitations invited schools required to confirm via registration otherwise they cannot participate or be included in the show.
+Walk-ups are not permitted.

 I noticed that there is a Children's Art Show judge listed.
 What does this mean?